Monthly Updates for you!

 We are having fun and growing as learners!

-Each day in February, we are honoring a hero/heroine as we celebrate African American History Month!
+Each day in February, we look forward honoring a hero/heroine as we celebrate African American History Month!
 Ask your child to share with you!

-After memorizing the Preamble to the US Constitution, the students are now studying the Bill of Rights in rap form!
+Soon students will memorize the Preamble to the US Constitution, and the students will study the Bill of Rights in rap form!
 Ask your child about it!

-The children look forward to Valentines Day, and Read Across America too!
+The children look forward to Valentines Day (celebrated the 13th), and Read Across America too!
 We thank you for your continued support of your child's learning!

 Reader's Workshop:

-We will finish with our historical fiction reading unit this month.
-Students loved reading historical fiction and learned many skills that we applied to our own independent reading.
+We will continue with our historical fiction reading unit this month.
+Students love reading historical fiction and learned many skills that we applied to our own independent reading.
 Mid way through the month, we will begin our non-fiction unit of study.

 Writer's Workshop:

-In writing, the class will continue their persuasive essays from December.
+In writing, the class will continue their persuasive essays and argument research from December.
 Students will present these in class.
 This will be fun so look for the finished product!
 We will then begin our non-fiction unit of study.

 Social Studies:

-Social Studies lessons on the American Revolution will conclude and the class will begin learning about the Constitution and the Bill of Rights!
+Social Studies lessons on the American Revolution will conclude and the class will begin learning about the Constitution and the Bill of Rights at the end of the month!
 At mid-month, students will rediscover key moments of the Civil Rights Era by reading and writing about Dr. Martin Luther King, Jr. and creating their own essays titled "My Dream for America and for the World"

 We are looking forward to an exciting year ahead!
 Thank you for all you do to promote literacy and industry in your children!
 Here's hoping for a safe and healthy new year!